 Overclocking isn’t some dark art.
-We’ll prove it by teaching you how to overclock your components safely and easily, getting extra performance out of your gaming PC, and all without having to spend a penny.
+It’s not a mystical magical trick, it’s a straightforward process and, once you know the basics, you’ll be overclocking your components safely and easily, getting extra performance out of your gaming PC, and all without having to spend a penny.

 Learning how to overclock is potentially your best bet for getting higher gaming frame rates out of your existing PC.
 With component prices through the roof – and likely to stay that way for the foreseeable – the argument for overclocking your AMD CPU, Intel processor, or Nvidia graphics card is stronger than ever.
 Just follow the simple steps below to get up and running.
 No soldering required.
 Or maths.
 Well… ok, there’s a little bit of maths.